samueleiche/om.samueleiche.com/README.md

 ## Share the Gift of Mindfulness

-**Om** is offered for free, forever.
-Please consider sharing it with anyone who might benefit.
+**Om** is offered for free, indefinitely.
+I designed it with my own well-being in mind, but I believe it has the potential to benefit anyone.
+Please feel free to share it with anyone who may find value in it.

 ## Licence